-In older versions of Windows—like Windows 7, Windows Vista and Windows XP—before Windows 10 came out, the Windows operating system would pop up a message on the computer’s screen if you didn’t have any antivirus installed and tell you to install some.
-Windows didn’t provide any antivirus for you, so you then needed to work out which antivirus you wanted to install from a third-party.
-So you would then hunt around the internet and try to find a good mix between anti-virus that was getting good reviews and antivirus that was available at a good price; it was a huge pain in the butt.
+In older versions of Windows—like Windows 7, Windows Vista and Windows XP—before Windows 10 came out, the Windows operating system would pop up a message on the computer’s screen if you did not have any antivirus installed and tell you to install some.
+Windows did not provide any antivirus for you, so you then needed to work out which antivirus you wanted to install from a third-party.
+So you would then hunt around the internet and try to find a good mix between antivirus that was getting good reviews and antivirus that was available at a good price; it was a huge pain in the butt.

-Microsoft then finally came to its senses and started developing an anti-virus solution of their own—that anti-virus was named Windows Defender.
-The Windows Defender used to be available as part of the Microsoft Security Essentials, so it’s not like Windows Defender is entirely new, but it is much better than it used to be.
+Microsoft then finally came to its senses and started developing an antivirus solution of their own—that antivirus was named Windows Defender.
+The Windows Defender used to be available as part of the Microsoft Security Essentials, so it is not like Windows Defender is entirely new, but it is much better than it used to be.

-From our experience, we say yes: Windows Defender is good enough to keep installed on your operating system and used as your only anti-virus solution.
+From our experience, we say yes: Windows Defender is good enough to keep installed on your operating system and used as your only antivirus solution.
 For starters, scanning with Windows Defender is really easy to do.
-We’ve covered a full how-to guide already that covers how to use Windows Defender in detail.
+We have covered a full how-to guide already that covers how to use Windows Defender in detail.
 That same guide also shows you how you can easily scan individual files as you roam freely around the Windows 10 operating system.
-For example, if you open File Explorer, you can quickly scan a file in a folder because Microsoft has integrated Windows Defender to be a simple solution when you use Windows—you won’t get that same kind of integration available with other anti-virus programs.
-One of the arguments people make against using Windows Defender is that an anti-virus isn’t enough to protect a computer anymore and that you need to have a two-in-one anti-virus and anti-malware protection working together.
-Here’s the thing: Windows 10 does have an anti-malware program working in the background also: it’s called the Malicious Software Removal Tool.
-You can find out how to use the Malicious Software Removal Tool if you haven’t heard about it already.
+For example, if you open File Explorer, you can quickly scan a file in a folder because Microsoft has integrated Windows Defender to be a simple solution when you use Windows—you won’t get that same kind of integration available with other antivirus programs.
+One of the arguments people make against using Windows Defender is that antivirus isn’t enough to protect a computer anymore and that you need to have a two-in-one antivirus and anti-malware protection working together.
+Here’s the thing: Windows 10 does have an anti-malware program working in the background also: it is called the Malicious Software Removal Tool.
+You can find out how to use the Malicious Software Removal Tool if you have not heard about it already.

-How to Turn On or Off Windows Defender in Windows 10 with Local Group Policy Editor
+How to Turn On/Off Windows Defender in Windows 10 Using Local Group Policy Editor

 Note: You’ll need to be using a Windows 10 Pro, Education or Enterprise edition of Windows 10 for this guide to work.
 You can’t make policy changes in the Local Group Policy Editor using the Windows 10 Home.
 You can upgrade from Windows 10 Home to Windows 10 Pro by heading to the Settings application if you want to be able to make changes to group policies.